 What is impatiens downy mildew?
-Impatiens downy mildew is a disease that has become a serious threat wherever impatiens are grown.
-The disease has recently become a serious issue in the United States, including Wisconsin.
-Impatiens downy mildew has been so destructive in many areas that it has made impatiens unusable as a garden ornamental.
+Impatiens downy mildew is a serious threat wherever impatiens are grown, including Wisconsin.
+Impatiens downy mildew has been so destructive in the past that it has made impatiens unusable as a garden ornamental.
 The disease affects garden impatiens (Impatiens walleriana and I. balsamina), as well as native jewelweeds (I. pallida and I. capensis).
 New Guinea impatiens (I. hawkerii) and its hybrids appear to be either resistant to or tolerant of the disease.
-Other common garden ornamentals are immune to impatiens downy mildew and thus not affected by the disease at all.
+Other common garden ornamentals are immune to impatiens downy mildew and thus not affected by the disease.

 What does impatiens downy mildew look like?
 Symptoms of impatiens downy mildew often first occur on leaves near the tips of branches.
 Initial symptoms include an irregular yellow-green discoloration of leaves that can be confused with spider mite feeding injury.
 Affected leaves often curl downwards.
 Stunting and reduced flowering are other common symptoms.
 As the disease progresses, leaves and flowers drop off, leaving a bare stem.
 Eventual death of affected plants can occur.
 The most distinctive characteristic of impatiens downy mildew is the presence of a fuzzy white material (actually the organism that causes the disease) that develops on stems, buds and particularly the under sides of leaves.

 Where does impatiens downy mildew come from?
 Impatiens downy mildew is caused by the fungus-like water mold Plasmopara obducens.
 This organism is commonly first introduced into a garden on infected impatiens transplants.
 It can also be introduced by windborne spore-like structures called sporangia.
-Once established in a garden, P. obducens can spread from plant to plant by wind or rain splash.
+Once established in a garden, P. obducens can spread from plant to plant by wind or splashing water (e.g., rain, overhead sprinkling).
 Cool, wet/humid weather favors disease development.
 P. obducens can potentially overwinter in a garden in the form of specialized spores called oospores.
 These spores can be found in soil and in infested plant debris.
 Whether P. obducens can be introduced via impatiens seed is unclear.

 How can I save a plant with impatiens downy mildew?
-Plants with impatiens downy mildew are unlikely to recover and can be a source of sporangia that can infect other impatiens plants, as well as oospores that can allow P. obducens to overwinter in a garden.
+Plants with impatiens downy mildew are unlikely to recover and can be a source of sporangia that can infect other impatiens plants, as well as a source of oospores that can allow P. obducens to overwinter in a garden.
 If you see impatiens downy mildew, remove symptomatic plants (roots and all), place them in sealed plastic bags and throw them away in the garbage; DO NOT compost these plants.
-Also consider removing all impatiens within a three foot radius of symptomatic plants.
-These plants are likely infected, but not yet showing downy mildew symptoms.
+Also consider removing all impatiens within a three-foot radius of symptomatic plants.
+These plants are likely infected but not yet showing downy mildew symptoms.
 DO NOT use fungicides on plants that are showing symptoms as such treatments will not be effective.

 As a last resort, consider applying fungicide treatments for control.
 Use a fungicide that contains the active ingredient mancozeb and that is labeled for use on impatiens.
-Such products are typically available for homeowner purchase at local garden supply centers.
-Start applications before symptoms are present and be sure to read and follow all label instructions of the fungicide that you select to ensure that you use the product in the safest and most effective manner possible.
+Start applications before symptoms are present, and be sure to read and follow all label instructions of the fungicide that you select to ensure that you use the product in the safest and most effective manner possible.
 Apply the fungicide per label directions as long as weather conditions (i.e., wet or humid weather) are favorable for disease development.

 For more information on impatiens downy mildew: Contact your county Extension agent.